Gokulkiran418/Handwritten-Digit-Recognition/README.md

  It takes some time for the app to run.

-Draw the digit slowly and as large as possible if wrong digit is predicted draw it smaller, then press recognize digit.
+Draw the digit slowly and as large as possible then press recognize digit.
+If wrong digit is predicted draw it smaller.

 the predicted digit is displayed.
 Click clear canvas to redraw digit